RichLewis007/Public-Gists-from-Rich-Lewis/docs/OVERVIEW.md

 - **Styles missing** → ensure `docs/assets/css/style.scss` begins with the two `---` lines (Jekyll front matter).
 - **Table shows raw pipes** → ensure the generator outputs a plain Markdown table with no blocking HTML around it.
 - **Deployment blocked** → the `github-pages` environment may require approval or branch allow‑listing.

----

-## What’s next (optional upgrades)

-- Convert the project site to **MkDocs (Material)** for built‑in search and richer theming.
-- Add a tiny client‑side filter/sort for the table (once on MkDocs or via a small JS snippet).
-- Generate an **RSS/Atom** feed of your newest gists.